Caphyon/advinst-github-action/README.md

         run: msbuild ${{ github.workspace }}\MyAwesomeApp\MyAwesomeApp.sln
 ```

+### How To Use

+For more examples on how to use this action in various scenarios checkout our [actions playground repo](https://github.com/Caphyon/github-actions-playground/tree/main/.github/workflows)

 ### Contact us

 We would love to hear your feedback!
 Tell us how to improve this action at ***support at advancedinstaller dot com***, or
 open a [Github Issue](https://github.com/Caphyon/advinst-github-action/issues).

 On our website you can find a list with all the [CI/CD integrations for Advanced Installer](https://www.advancedinstaller.com/installer-continuous-integration.html).